Market

 • We tested the ageing of trade receivables at the year end.

-• We performed additional procedures, in respect of material over-due trade receivables and long outstanding contract assets, i.e. tested historical payment records, correspondence with customers and legal advice obtained by the management on litigations from legal experts.
+• We performed additional procedures, in respect of over-due trade receivables and long outstanding contract assets, i.e. tested historical payment records, verification of last bills certified, correspondence with customers and inspection of responses to inquiry letters sent to external legal counsel, discussions with internal and external legal counsel, when deemed necessary, to confirm our understanding of the litigations and potential outcomes.

 • We assessed the allowance for expected credit loss made by management.